term-world/world-additions/week-1-additions/workshop/workshop-guidelines.md

 - `git push`

-Try making use of your fancy new workshop now!
+Try making use of your fancy new workshop space now!
 If you check Discord there should be an engineering repository ready to be cloned into the workshop space.